 “Iblis” Meaning

-The name “Iblis” is profoundly embedded in Islamic theology and carries deep symbolic significance.
-Derived from the Arabic root “b-l-s,” the name translates to “despair” or “despondency.”
+The name “Iblis” is deeply ingrained in Islamic theology and has strong symbolic meaning.
+It comes from the Arabic root “b-l-s,” which means “despair” or “despondency.”

-In Islamic tradition, Iblis is often synonymous with Shaytan (Satan).
-Still, the distinction lies in specificity: Iblis refers to the individual jinn who defied God, while Shaytan can describe any malevolent spirit or demon.
+In Islamic tradition, Iblis is often used as another name for Shaytan (Satan).
+However, there is a difference: Iblis is the specific Jinn who defied God, while Shaytan can refer to any evil spirit or demon.

 What Does Iblis Look Like?